AnteDujic/pands-project2021/README.md

   <img src="https://github.com/AnteDujic/pands-project2021/blob/main/pairplot.png" />
 </p>

 This plot serves as an overview of the scatterplot and histograms shown before in this analysis.
 There are 4 different attributes (variables) that were analysed, therefore 12 different scatterplots and 4 different histograms.
-There are 6 other scatterplots, with inverted axes included in this pairplot.
-Alos, blocks on histograms are not stacked up, but they overlap.
-It is effective way to show the separation of Setosa flower, compared to the other two flowers.
+There are 6 other scatterplots, with inverted axes included, in this pairplot.
+Also, blocks on histograms are not stacked up, but they overlap.
+We can see that pairplot is effective way to show the separation of Setosa flower, compared to the other two flowers.

+#### CALLING FUNCTIONS

 *CODE:*
 ```python